zjunlp/EasyInstruct/README.md

 ### BasePrompt

 > `BasePrompt` is the base class for all prompts.Currently we support building prompts to instruct LLM by calling LLM API service of OpenAI (GPT-3, ChatGPT) and Anthropic (Claude).
-We will support more available LLM products such as Llama in the future.

 > You can also easily inherit this base class to customize your own prompt class.
 Just override the `build_prompt` method and `parse_response` method.